Sitecore/MVP-Site/README.md

 ### 🎭 Site switches

-If you only want to start either the MVP or the SUGCON rendering container(s), you can use pass in one of the following switch args `-StartSugconSites` and `-StartMvpSite`.
+If you only want to start either the MVP or the SUGCON rendering container(s), you can use pass in one of the following switch args
+* `-StartSugconSites`
+* `-StartMvpSite`

 If none of these are passed to the script all rendering containers are started.

 _Example:_